 - Don’t drink and drive.
 Ever, for any reason.

 - Maintain your car properly.
 Make sure you are taking your car in for its regular check-ups so you can stay on top of safety issues.
 Check your brakes, replace wipers, clean mirrors, and more.
 Also pay attention to safety recalls on things like airbags should your car receive a notice.

 Speak to an Expert Car Accident Attorney Today

 Getting into a car accident can be a frightening and stressful experience, especially if you are injured.
-Several questions are probably running through your head at this time: How am I going to pay the medical bills?
+This is true no matter what types of car accidents you experience.
+After an accident with other vehicles, many questions are probably running through your head: How am I going to pay the medical bills?
 What if my car can’t be salvaged?
 Will the insurance company deny my claim?
 We are here to answer your questions.

-If you or someone you love has been injured in a car crash, an experienced car accident lawyer at Munley Law is ready to fight for you today.
+If you or someone you love has been injured in a car crash, an experienced car accident lawyer at Munley Law Personal Injury Attorneys is ready to fight for you today.
 Cost is no object when it comes to hiring a top Pennsylvania car wreck attorney at our firm because we do not collect a fee unless we recover financial compensation for you.
-Call today at (844) 792-2582 or use our online form to schedule your free consultation.
-Our list of most Frequently Asked Questions on car accidents may provide additional help and guidance.
+Call today or use our online form to schedule your free consultation.